 It was an up-and-down season for Patriots quarterback Tom Brady.
 To be more accurate, it was a down-and-up-and-then-back-down season for Brady from a fantasy perspective.

 To be fair, Brady began the season without five of the team's leading receivers from 2012.

-There were various reasons for their absences (injury, free agency, jail, etc.), but the team's leading returning receiver that was active in Week 1 of 2013 was Julian Edelman, who had 235 yards in 2012.
-Edelman posted a career-best season in 2013 with 105 receptions for 1,056 yards, both of which were team highs in 2013, but he is scheduled to become a free agent.
+There were various reasons for their absences (injury, free agency, jail, etc.), but the team's leading returning receiver active for Week 1 of 2013 was Julian Edelman, who had just 235 yards in 2012.
+Edelman posted a career-best season in 2013 with 105 receptions for 1,056 yards, both of which were team highs in 2013.
+While Edelman tested free agency, he re-signed with the Patriots.

 Beginning with Gronk's third game back, Brady began a six-game stretch with five games of at least 344 passing yards that also included two games with more than 400 yards.
 The one exception during that span was a 296-yard outing on the road against the Panthers, who had the league's second-ranked overall defense.